Chandansinghbot/cloudinary-app/README.md

-Here’s a README.md draft based on the contents of the repository.
-Feel free to add screenshots later.

----

 # Flask Cloudinary App

 This project demonstrates a simple Flask application integrated with [Cloudinary](https://cloudinary.com/), allowing users to upload and manage media files (images, videos) via the Cloudinary service.
 The app has a clean and simple structure, with static and template directories for handling the front end, and Python scripts for backend integration.